KindaRusty/Dynamic-Website/README.md

-Project Group 1 - COS10026
+Project Part 2 Group 1 - COS10026

 📌 About Us
-Welcome to Project Group 1 of COS10026!
+Welcome to Project Part 2 Group 1 of COS10026!
 We are a team of students working on a static website as part of our coursework.
-Our project focuses on building an informative and engaging website using HTML, CSS, and JavaScript.
+Our project focuses on building an informative and engaging website using HTML, CSS, PHP and MySQL.

 👥 Team Members
 Nguyễn Thành Kiên
 Hồ Cao Cường
 Bùi Tiến Hưng
 🚀 Project Overview
-Our goal is to create a well-structured, responsive, and visually appealing static website that meets the project requirements.
+Our goal is to create a well-structured, responsive, dynamic and visually appealing static website that meets the project requirements.
 The website will include multiple pages, interactive elements, and a user-friendly design.

 🔧 Technologies Used
 HTML
 CSS
+PHP
+MySQL

 📂 Project Structure
-/project1           You must have this folder – case sensitive!
+/project2           You must have this folder – case sensitive!
 │── index.html
 │── jobs.html
 │── apply.html